Which of the following best describes the difference between esse... | Study Prep in Pearson+

 1

-Understand the concept of amino acids: Amino acids are the building blocks of proteins, and they play critical roles in various biological processes.
-They are categorized into essential and non-essential amino acids based on the body's ability to synthesize them.
+Understand the definition of essential amino acids: These are amino acids that the human body cannot synthesize on its own and must be obtained through dietary sources.

-Define essential amino acids: Essential amino acids are those that the human body cannot synthesize on its own.
-Therefore, they must be obtained through dietary sources such as meat, eggs, dairy, and certain plant-based foods.
+Understand the definition of nonessential amino acids: These are amino acids that the human body can synthesize internally, meaning they do not need to be obtained from the diet.

-Define non-essential amino acids: Non-essential amino acids are those that the human body can synthesize internally, typically from other compounds or amino acids.
-This means they do not need to be obtained directly from the diet.
+Evaluate the first option: 'Essential amino acids cannot be synthesized by the human body and must be obtained from the diet, while nonessential amino acids can be synthesized by the body.'
+This aligns with the definitions provided above.

-Clarify the distinction: The key difference is that essential amino acids must come from external sources (diet), while non-essential amino acids are produced by the body.
-This distinction is unrelated to sulfur content, food sources, or specific functions like energy production or protein synthesis.
+Analyze the second option: 'Essential amino acids are used exclusively for energy production, while nonessential amino acids are used for protein synthesis.'
+This is incorrect because both types of amino acids are involved in protein synthesis, and energy production is not exclusive to essential amino acids.

-Summarize the correct answer: The correct answer is that essential amino acids cannot be synthesized by the human body and must be obtained from the diet, whereas non-essential amino acids can be synthesized by the body.
+Review the remaining options: 'Essential amino acids contain sulfur atoms, while nonessential amino acids do not' and 'Essential amino acids are only found in plant-based foods, while nonessential amino acids are found in animal-based foods.'
+Both are incorrect because essential amino acids are not defined by sulfur content or food source; they are defined by the body's inability to synthesize them.

 Watch next